tbelbek/IPTV-Restream/README.md

 A simple IPTV restream and synchronization application with web frontend.

+### Frontend
+A simple React webpage that can stream iptv streams in hls-format.
+Provides synchronized playback by using a constant delay.
+Also supports multiple IPTV streams (channel selection) and a chat if using together with the backend.

+### Backend
+A simple NodeJS web server that retrieves your IPTV stream, caches it, and converts it into an HLS stream, making it accessible via the web.
+Also supports multiple IPTV streams (channel selection).

 ## Use Cases
 - Connect with multiple Devices to 1 IPTV Stream, if your provider limits current devices.
 - Proxy all Requests through one IP.
+  - Helps with CORS issues.
 - Synchronize IPTV streaming with multiple devices: Synchronized playback and channel selection.

 ## Running